-Taking your RV to a facility to have this done is a bit inconvenient, not to mention expensive.
-With shop rates around $100 per hour, a job which would cost you an hour and a few bucks DIY style now cuts into your travel budget with a heavy hand.
+Taking your RV to a facility to have RV de-winterizing and sanitizing done is a bit inconvenient.
+Not to mention expensive.
+With shop rates around $100 per hour, a job which would cost you an hour and a few bucks DIY style now cut into your travel budget with a heavy hand.
 We will help you avoid all of the debacles with this high-level walkthrough.
 Scroll on faithful reader!

-Place plug in the water heater and turn off water heater bypass valves
+- Place the plug in the water heater and turn off water heater bypass valves

-Prepare sanitizing solution using 1/4 cup of bleach per 15 gallons of water
+- Prepare a sanitizing solution using 1/4 cup of bleach per 15 gallons of water

 Flush Out Antifreeze

 Flushing the antifreeze out of all of the lines involves either pumping water through the water lines to remove the antifreeze or to drain the lines using low point drains.
-If you used the blow out method to winterize your RV as we mentioned in our RV Winterization post, you can skip all of this and move to the sanitization steps.
-Before flushing your system, you will want to drain the antifreeze from your fresh water tank if you placed any in it during winterization.
+If you used the blow out method to winterize your RV as we mentioned in our RV Winterization post, you can skip all of this and move to the RV sanitation steps.
+Before flushing your system, you will want to drain the antifreeze from your freshwater tank if you placed any in it during RV winterization.

 Simply run both hot and cold on all faucets until the water runs clear.
 Don't forget the toilet and any outdoor kitchen faucets and exterior showers.
 It doesn't take long to flush it out, especially if you were able to by-pass the water heater during the winterization steps.
 If not, you may have six gallons of antifreeze in the water heater.

 Quick Tip: Make sure you are using your pressure regulator like you would when camping.
-40-50PSI is all the water pressure you need.
+40-50PSI is all the water pressure you need for RV sanitizing.
 You can find info on this and other essential items in this post.

 Water Heater Set-Up

-Moving to the next step, you will want to address your water heater.
-We don’t mean telling it good morning, more put the plug back in it if needed, and sort out your bypass valves.
-Ideally, it is nice to have a separate plug for your water heater without the anode rod on it, but it isn’t vital in our experience.
+Moving to the next step in RV de-winterizing, you will want to address your water heater.
+We don't mean telling it good morning, more put the plug back in it if needed, and sort out your bypass valves.
+Ideally, it is nice to have a separate plug for your water heater without the anode rod on it, but it isn't vital in our experience.

 The Water Heater